-Umar Hanif, strategist at Motorola
+Umar Hanif, Motorola

 “Michael is an inspiration to work with.
 He has a gift for finding the most beautiful, functional, and successful solution to any problem, regardless of industry or business case.
 Even more unusually, his talent scales - as a leader, he inspires greatness in others.”